sithlordsylar/OCRDataExtractor/README.md

 # Simple OCR Contact Extractor

 A lightweight, browser-based OCR tool built with HTML, JavaScript, and CSS using [Tesseract.js](https://github.com/naptha/tesseract.js).
-This tool allows SMEs and non-technical users to quickly extract contact details from image files (e.g., screenshots of business cards or WhatsApp messages) and export the data as CSV or XML files.
+This tool allows SMEs and non-technical users to quickly extract contact details from image files (e.g., screenshots of business cards or WhatsApp messages) and export the data as CSV or XLS files.
 It includes a session mode for bulk processing and an intuitive, color-coded interface.

 ## Features

 - **OCR Scanning:** Uses Tesseract.js for client-side OCR.
 - **Session Mode:** Process multiple images in one session and export combined results.
 - **Data Selection:** Easily label scanned text lines (Name, Contact Number, Email) via dropdowns.
-- **Export Options:** Export the extracted data as CSV or XML.
+- **Export Options:** Export the extracted data as CSV or XLS.
 - **User-Friendly Interface:** Includes modals, tooltips, and alternating line colors for improved readability.
 - **Customization:** Replace the placeholder logo with your own business logo.